IvanProg00/geekbrains-python/homeworks/homework 8/README.md

 To supplement the telephone directory with the possibility of changing and deleting data.
-The user can also enter a first or last name, and you must implement the functionality to change and delete data
+The user can also enter a first or last name, and you must implement the functionality to change and delete data.

 **A simple option:**